 Tea 101: The Six Categories and the Role of Oxidation

 If you caught our last tea journal, you’ll remember that all true tea comes from the same magical plant: Camellia sinensis.
 But then… what makes green tea green and black tea black?
-The secret isn’t where it grows—it’s what happens after the leaves are plucked.
+The secret isn’t where it grows.
+It’s what happens after the leaves are plucked.
 That secret is oxidation.

 Oxidation is the natural process that transforms a tea leaf’s flavor, color, and character.
-Think of it like the difference between raw and roasted nuts, or fresh versus sun-dried tomatoes—it’s transformation through time, air, and intention.
+Think of it like the difference between raw and roasted nuts, or fresh versus sun-dried tomatoes.
+It’s transformation through time, air, and intention.

-In tea, this transformation is driven by the oxidation of polyphenols—the compounds responsible for much of tea’s flavor and benefits.
+In tea, this transformation is driven by the oxidation of polyphenols, the compounds responsible for much of tea’s flavor and benefits.
 This can happen in two ways: one through natural enzymes (biochemical), and the other through exposure to heat, air, or time (chemical).
 How much these polyphenols are allowed to oxidize determines what type of tea you end up with.

 Still sounding a bit science-y?
 Let’s make it easier.
-Think of it like coffee roasting—light, medium, dark.
-Just like a lightly roasted coffee keeps more of its original character and caffeine, a lightly oxidized tea (like green or white tea) holds onto more of its original polyphenols and fresh, grassy notes.
+Think of it like coffee roasting: light, medium, dark.
+Just like a lightly roasted coffee keeps more of its original character and caffeine, a lightly oxidized tea, like green or white tea, holds onto more of its original polyphenols and fresh, grassy notes.

 That’s why most teas fall into one of six basic categories: Green, White, Yellow, Oolong, Black, and Dark.
-Each one is defined by its level of oxidation—from almost none to fully oxidized.
+Each one is defined by its level of oxidation, from almost none to fully oxidized.

 Diagram